Department risc

 RESEARCH AND APPLICATIONS

-Our research targets systems and applications with demanding requirements in terms of quality of service, time constraints, dependability, resilience or security.
+Our research focuses on systems and applications with stringent requirements in terms of quality of service, real-time constraints, dependability, resilience, and security.

 DISCIPLINARY FIELDS